psychemedia/storytelling-notes/pottle-of-brains.md

 "Naw; but if a had, mebbe a'd a got my pottle o' brains," says he.

-"Not a bit o't," says she; "jist thou take me 's a be, heart 'n all, 'n a wager a 'll help thee read the riddles."
+"Not a bit o't," says she; "jist thou take me 's a be, heart 'n all, 'n a wager a'll help thee read the riddles."

 "Can thee so?" says he, doubtful like; "a reckon thon 's too hard for wimmen fo'ak."